The internet has evolved. It’s all about speed and efficiency.

 2. Taking the load off your Central Server

-With CDN, you can divide your website traffic to different serves around the world.
+With CDN, you can divide your website traffic into different servers around the world.
 This also decreases the money spent on your infrastructure.

 3. No Problem if the server is down